 You can count on us to spread the stories too often ignored by mainstream publishing.

 And when we can’t find the books we know you want on your family’s shelf, well…we might end up publishing them ourselves.

 Here’s to raising good humans one story at a time,

 Founder & CEO

 “I am a white, cis-gendered woman.
-I just gave birth to a little feminist of my own this year.”
+I just gave birth to a little feminist of my own last year.”

 “I am a Malay, Muslim woman and an aunty to five amazing humans.”